• The agenda is continuously being updated, and we are gradually expanding the list of confirmed participants.

 14:25 - 14:50

-PANEL | Break the Silence! - WeAreOpen's Workplace Inclusion Campaign
+PANEL | Break the Silence! - WeAreOpen's Workplace Inclusion Campaign – IN HUNGARIAN!

 Experience the power of WeAreOpen’s Break the Silence campaign, directed by Balázs Budavári and featuring well-known actors like Ádel Jordán, Angela Eke, Edmond Oláh, and Zsolt László.
 Broadcast across Hungarian TV, RTL, city lights, and print magazines, these impactful videos ignited a nationwide conversation on workplace inclusion.
 Join us to explore how bold storytelling in mainstream media can challenge biases and inspire real change.